Ukulele: Post–World War II

 From the late 1940s to the late 1960s, plastics manufacturer Mario Maccaferri turned out about 9 million inexpensive ukuleles.
 The ukulele remained popular, appearing in many jazz songs throughout the 50s, '60s, and '70s.
 Much of the instrument's popularity (particularly the baritone size) was cultivated by Arthur Godfrey on The Arthur Godfrey Show on television.
 In 1959 the Ukulele made an iconic appearance played by Marilyn Monroe as the character "Sugar Kane" in the movie Some Like It Hot, notably during the band's rendition of Runnin' Wild.
 Singer-musician Tiny Tim became closely associated with the instrument after playing it on his 1968 hit "Tiptoe Through the Tulips".

 The ukulele had what is considered a hibernation period from the 1960s, as the small acoustic instrument was unable to compete with the big, popular sound of rock 'n' roll.

-A view of the soundhole and label of a ukulele made by Louis Viohl & Sons in Flushing, Queens, New York sometime in the 1920s: Albert Louis Viohl emigrated to the U.S. in the 1860s and started the Empire workshop in 1883, where he made various stringed musical instruments, including guitars and mandolins.
-Both of his sons joined the family business, and in 1902, Louis, Jr., took over running it (August was the other son), and added ukuleles to the catalogue in the late 1910s to the 1920s.
+The soundhole and label of a ukulele made in the 1920s by Louis Viohl & Sons in Flushing, Queens, New York City.

 The Ukulele Revival

 The Ukulele Orchestra of Great Britain are widely thought to be behind the so called Ukulele Revival.
-Formed in 1985 by George Hinchcliffe and Kitty Lux, this group began to prove that the ukulele could be more than just a toy, even performing intricate guitar solos and unexpected tunes.
+Formed in 1985 by George Hinchliffe and Kitty Lux, this group began to prove that the ukulele could be more than just a toy, even performing intricate solos originally performed on guitar in addition to other unexpected tunes.
 From then and into the late 1990s, interest in the instrument reawakened.
 During the 1990s, new manufacturers began producing ukuleles and a new generation of musicians took up the instrument.
 Jim Beloff set out to promote the instrument in the early 1990s and created over two dozen ukulele music books featuring modern music and classic ukulele pieces.

 All-time best-selling Hawaiian musician Israel Kamakawiwoʻole helped repopularize the instrument, in particular with his 1993 reggae-rhythmed medley of "Over the Rainbow" and "What a Wonderful World", used in films, television programs, and commercials.
 The song reached number 12 on Billboards Hot Digital Tracks chart the week of January 31, 2004.

 The creation of YouTube helped revive the popularity of the ukulele.
 One of the first videos to go viral was Jake Shimabukuro's ukulele rendition of George Harrison's "While My Guitar Gently Weeps".
 The video quickly went viral, and as of September 2020, had received over 17 million views.

 In recent years, the ukulele has also been used increasingly in music education, sometimes replacing the recorder as first musical instrument.
 The ukulele is used both as a solo instrument and also in ensemble pieces for two or more instruments, such as Markus Rathey's song arrangements for three ukuleles.